Pediatric Neurogastroenterology and Motility Program

 We are proud of our strong relationship with the surgical department, a relationship that has enhanced our program, creating a multidisciplinary program for the evaluation of patients with complex gastrointestinal motility disorders designed to restore nutritional status and to improve bowel function in children.
 This collaborative work allows us to perform a great array of diagnostic and therapeutic procedures including tissue biopsies and novel and specialized surgical procedures for gastrointestinal motility disorders refractory to medical treatment.

-We also collaborate with the Pediatric Airway, Voice and Swallowing Center evaluating children suffering with symptoms that affect their ability to eat, breathe or speak.
+We also collaborate with the Pediatric Aerodigestive Center evaluating children suffering with symptoms that affect their ability to eat, breathe or speak.

 With greater awareness of gastrointestinal motility disorders in children and new technologies for diagnosing and analyzing such conditions, specialists are gaining in their ability to begin treatment earlier in the course of disease while improving the prognosis for many patients.

-- Our basic science research program aims to understand the development of the enteric nervous system and how abnormalities of nerve cell development in the intestine lead to various types of intestinal dysmotility and functional disorders of the intenstine such as Hirschsprung’s disease and severe constipation.
+Our basic science research program aims to understand the development of the enteric nervous system and how abnormalities of nerve cell development in the intestine lead to Hirschsprung disease, constipation, and other disorders of the intestine.

 - Complex Simplicity and Hirschsprung's Disease (2019)